gearnode/erl-jose/doc/handbook.md

 - **Header Parameter:** A name/value pair that is member of the JOSE Header.

 These term are defined by the documentation:
-- **Certificate store:** A database that store certificate to make trust decision when decoding JWS.
+- **Certificate store:** A database that stores certificates to make trust decisions when decoding JWS.

 # JSON Web Signature (JWS)
 ## Supported algorithms